Advanced Typography - Final Project

 Glyphs comprise all marks in a typeface from letterforms and numerals to punctuation and symbols.

-character is a typographic element such as a letterform, numeral, or punctuation mark.
+A character is a typographic element such as a letterform, numeral, or punctuation mark.

 What's really helpful for me is the kerning information.
 Kerning adjusts the slivers of space between characters.
 Such fixes are common with letterforms next to T, V, W, and Y. Delicate shifts were closer to or farther from one another remedy awkward character combinations.